xullnn/ls_pull_over_push/180/answers.md

 - FULL JOIN first get the intersection of all tables, then plus all the remaining rows of all tables, also fill all empty fields with `NULL`.
 It can be understood as the union of all rows from all tables
 - CROSS JOIN is different from the above ones, it don't need a `ON` condition to specify the join condition.
 It perform combination across all rows of all tables.

-57. What's the syntax of table name aliasing in SQL?(and shorthand form)
+57. What's the syntax of table name aliasing in SQL(and shorthand form)?

 `SELECT t.name FROM table_1 AS t;`